aakiona/fish-summarizer/README.md

 This method corrects for potential bias introduced in the belt survey methods and will work regardless of the width of the size bin.
 When integrate=TRUE, the function will calculate biomass using the mean value theorem for integrals.
 When integrate=FALSE, the function will calculate biomass using the given length, i.e. the maximum value for that size bin.

 ## Reference
-Akiona, A.K., Zgliczynski, B.J., Agarwal, M.A., French, B.J., Hanna Holloway, N., Lubarsky, K.A., Shirley, M.E., Sullivan, C.J., Sandin, S.A.
-(In prep) A database of life history parameters for Pacific coral reef fish.
+Akiona, A.K., B.J.
+Zgliczynski, M.M.
+Agarwal, B.J.
+French, N. Hanna Holloway, K.A.
+Lubarsky, M.E.
+Shirley, C.J.
+Sullivan, S.A.
+Sandin.
+2025.
+A database of life history parameters for Pacific coral reef fish.
+Scientific Data, 12(1425). https://doi.org/10.1038/s41597-025-05788-x